 Auto-tagging is a Google Ads setting that allows for detailed tracking of your ad campaigns.
 When you turn on auto-tagging in Google Ads, Google records a unique ID for each web visitor’s ad click so you can track your conversions.
 This unique ID is called a Google Click ID or gclid.

 To view your calls as conversions, activate this feature in your Google Ads account settings.
-When a caller dials one of your keyword pool numbers, CallRail will record the Google Click ID and tie it to the caller’s web session and visitor timeline.
+When a caller dials one of your website pool numbers, CallRail will record the Google Click ID and tie it to the caller’s web session and visitor timeline.
 This allows us to associate a phone call with the campaign that converted the customer so you can see your conversions in Google Ads.

 Use tracking templates for caller insights